XDWiki/XDWiki.github.io/xdwikitemplate.md

 XD Wiki Template
 ================

-Below is the markdown needed to create an XD Wiki page.
+Below is the starting markdown code needed to create an XD Wiki page.

 ***